bowdensl712/Endless-Dungeon/README.md

     -Loot should have effects on stats (Increase or decrease attack, defense, health, etc.)
     -Store potential loot spawns in an array (with the name, type, effects, etc.)
     -Some loot should be purely aesthetic/roleplay focused (e.g trinkets)
+    -When hovering over an inventory item (equipped or not) it should display the stats and description.
     -Bonus: Some items should change the game itself (e.g an alcoholic drink that makes the text wavy)

 Random Events-